jwickowski/codepruner.com/src/codepruner.com/content/english/post/2023/2029-09-22-how-to-run-postgresql-and-adminer-or-pgadmin-with-docker-compose.md

 You will be able to have the working connection to the database with `adminer`

 #### Lets start with `postgres`
-When you have the knowledge from the previous paragraph it became simple.
+When you have the knowledge from the previous paragraph, it becomes simple.
 * Login with credentials from the file:
   * login: `pgadmin@codepruner.com`
   * password: `pgadminP@ssw0rd!`